 If you have to be indoors and talking about the outdoors, a cool activity to try is creating animal masks.
 Before you meet up, gather some of the outdoors and bring it inside.
 Ask the girls to think of a specific environment or habitat, like an ocean, lake, desert, or maybe even the mountains.
 Then give the girls paper plates and some glue or tape to create a mask that would help them blend in or camouflage themselves in this environment.
 The best part is, this mask making activity can be elaborate with lots of time and materials or as simple as drawing on paper with markers or crayons.

 Another way to Look Out is to look at picture of the world around you.
 Here in Northern California, there are lots of great outdoor organizations who post beautiful pictures of the local land.
 Checking out some of these sites with your girls may start a conversation or lead to an idea for the next step in outdoor progression…Meet Out!

 Make sure you check out these sites and Instagram accounts for some breathtaking nature photos:

 - GSNorCal’s Instagram

 - California’s Department of Parks and Recreation’s Website

 - American Hiking Society’s Instagram

-Look Out is the perfect place to start on your journey to outdoors.
-In next month’s blog post, I’ll talk about next step in Girl Scout Outdoor Progression Chart, Meet Out.
-Hopefully you found this information helpful and are now able to take the first step in getting your girls to explore the outdoors.
+Look Out is the perfect place to start on your journey outdoors.
+Hopefully, you found this information helpful and are now able to take the first step in getting your girls to explore the outdoors.
 Thank you for taking the time to step outside of your comfort zone and encouraging your girls to explore the world around them.
-If you have any great ways to Look Out or ideas for Meet Out, please share them in the comments section below — I’d love to hear them!
+If you have any great ways to Look Out or ideas for Meet Out, please share them in the comments section below—I’d love to hear them!
 Until next time, Happy Trails!